-Wild Turkey Kentucky Legend, known simply as “Donut” amongst whiskey enthusiasts due to its unique bottle design, was a late 1990’s Wild Turkey special release.
-It remains one of the few true barrel-proof single barrel bourbons offered by Wild Turkey over the last several decades (as Kentucky Spirit is bottled at 101 proof and Russell’s Reserve Single Barrel is bottled at 110 proof).
-Originally sold in a decorative box, each donut-shaped bottle is labeled around the neck with individual barrel details.
+Wild Turkey Kentucky Legend, known simply as “Donut” among whiskey enthusiasts thanks to its unique bottle design, was a late-1990’s Wild Turkey duty-free release.
+It remains one of the few true barrel-proof, single-barrel bourbons offered by Wild Turkey over the last several decades.
+(Kentucky Spirit is bottled at 101 proof and Russell’s Reserve Single Barrel is bottled at 110 proof).
+Originally sold in a decorative box, each donut-shaped bottle is labeled around the neck with relative barrel details.
 The reverse of the bottle reads:

 Since the Wild Turkey distillery opened in 1855, privileged visitors have been given the rare opportunity of tasting our oldest and finest bourbon straight from the barrel.
 The creation of Kentucky Legend extends this tradition to a wider group of connoisseurs.
 This whiskey has been decanted from one specially selected barrel, filtered and hand bottled under my personal supervision at its original strength.
 The barrel has imparted its own subtly different flavor resulting in a unique hand made Kentucky Bourbon.
 True legends are rare indeed. – Jimmy Russell, Master Distiller

-Needless to say, I’m very excited to have the opportunity to sample this highly sought-after Wild Turkey bourbon whiskey.
-Time for a pour!
+Needless to say, I’m very excited to have the opportunity to sample this highly sought-after Wild Turkey expression.
+Let’s pour!

 Tasted neat in a Glencairn after a few minutes rest …

-Nose: (very complex) rich caramel, vanilla bean, maple, honey, musty oak, blood orange, tobacco, antique leather, baking spice (cinnamon, clove, ginger), hints of floral perfume
+Nose: (notably complex) rich caramel, vanilla bean, maple, honey, musty oak, blood orange, tobacco, antique leather, baking spice (cinnamon, clove, ginger), hints of floral perfume

-Taste: (wow – nearly speechless) BIG toasted vanilla, sweet musty oak, thick maple syrup, fragrant tobacco, intense spicy herbal/floral notes, honey, ripe citrus, leather
+Taste: (wow … speechless) BIG toasted vanilla, sweet musty oak, thick maple syrup, fragrant tobacco, intense spicy herbal/floral notes, honey, ripe citrus, leather

-Finish: long & robust, chest-warming, sweet vanilla, oak, caramel, slowly fading spice
+Finish: long, robust & chest-warming – sweet vanilla, charred oak, caramel, slowly fading spice

 With a little water added: Tends to mute the best of its character and becomes more like a classic, yet average Wild Turkey 101 8-year.
-I’m not saying that classic WT 101/8 is an average whiskey, I’m just saying that Donut is a bourbon that truly shines at barrel proof.
+I’m not saying that classic Wild Turkey 101/8 is an average whiskey, I’m just saying that Donut is a bourbon that shines at barrel proof.
 Dilution is not recommended.